voucherifyio/voucherify-openapi/docs/webhook-introductions/events-customer-redemption-rollback-succeeded.md

-The `EVENTS.CUSTOMER.LOYALTY.TIER.UPGRADED` event indicates that a customer has moved to a higher tier or a specific tier in a loyalty campaign.
+The `EVENTS.CUSTOMER.REDEMPTION.ROLLBACK.SUCCEEDED` event indicates a redemption was successfully reversed for a customer.
+This occurs when a previously redeemed voucher code or promotional tier has been rolled back or undone.

 > 📘 Webhook documentation
 >